-Activities or costs that support prosecution or law enforcement functions;

-- 2. Crime prevention activities; - 3.
+- 1. Activities or costs that support prosecution or law enforcement functions; - 2.
+Crime prevention activities; - 3.
 Purchase of vehicles or buildings; - 4.
 Retirement of any debt, or reimbursement of any person or entity for expenditures made or expenses incurred; - 5.
 Expenses incurred prior to the date of the current grant agreement - 6.
 Perpetrator/Offender rehabilitation and counseling; - 7.
 Witness activities (for those who are not crime victims); - 8.
 Entertainment, honoraria, gifts, gift certificates, and recreational or sport activities; - 9.
 Fundraising activities; - 10.
-Conference costs for individual crime victims; - 11.
-Investment of CFA grant funds; - 12.
-Liability insurance for buildings, property; - 13.
-Mortgage payments; - 14.
-Training for individuals not providing direct service; and - 15.
+Compensation for victims of crime; - 11.
+Interpretation services for meeting with DA or interpretive services in court. - 12.
+Conference costs for individual crime victims; - 13.
+Investment of CFA grant funds; - 14.
+Liability insurance for buildings, property; - 15.
+Mortgage payments; - 16.
+Training for individuals not providing direct service; and - 17.
 Any other costs at the discretion of the Administrator.